-The right cost saving purchasing strategies for your business are dependent on a multitude of factors.
+The right cost saving purchasing strategy for your business is dependent on a multitude of factors.

 These include your business’s energy usage, operations, risk tolerance, and budget needs.
-Without a tailored and intelligent cost saving pricing strategies, you could end up missing opportunities to capture market lows on your gas or electricity plan.
-This could also force your business into paying volatile, spiking market prices for the entire length of your energy contracts!
+Without a tailored purchasing strategy, you could miss opportunities to capture market lows on your gas or electricity plan.
+This could also force your business into paying volatile market prices for the entire length of your energy contracts!

-As you know from our previous posts, your electricity and natural gas supply prices are made up of multiple components and each one requires an intelligent cost saving purchasing strategy to maximize the full cost avoidance potential of it.
-One of the components that can benefit the most from a refined strategy is the actual electricity and gas commodity.
+Your electricity and natural gas supply prices are made up of multiple components.
+Each component requires an intelligent purchasing strategy to maximize the full cost avoidance potential of it.
+One of the components that can benefit the most from a refined strategy is the actual electricity or gas commodity.

-Before embarking on your electricity and natural gas procurement journey, it is vital to understand the 3 basic types of purchasing strategies that underpin the customization of your energy contracts: Fixed, Index and Blended.
+Before embarking on your electricity and natural gas procurement, it’s vital to understand the 3 basic types of purchasing strategies that underpin the customization of your natural gas and electricity plans: Fixed rate, Index and Blended.

-With a fixed price, the most common type of purchasing strategy, you set and secure a price per kWh at a point in time for 100% of your contract.
+A fixed rate electricity plan is the most common type of purchasing strategy.
+Here you secure a price per kWh at a point in time for 100% of your contract.

 There are many benefits with using fixed pricing strategies on your natural gas & electricity plans.
-This is because they are simple to manage, they provide cost stability to protect your budget from spiking market fluctuations, and they allow for budget predictability.
-As with any purchasing strategy, we use our well-informed market timing techniques with a fixed pricing strategy to help you identify both advantageous and inopportune times to purchase pieces of your contracts.
+This is because they are simple to manage, provide cost stability to protect your budget, and allow for budget predictability.
+We use data-backed market timing techniques with fixed pricing strategies to identify both advantageous and inopportune times to purchase.

-While fixed pricing is one of the ‘safest’ purchasing strategies due to substantial protection from price volatility, it is not without its own risks.
-The danger with this type of purchasing strategy comes with missing out on capturing low prices in declining markets, future rate changes based on variations in your usage patterns, and a multitude of other factors, all of which could lead to higher overall costs for your entire energy contract length.
+The danger with this type of purchasing strategy comes with missing out on capturing low prices.
+These missed low prices come from declining markets, rate changes based on usage changes, and multiple other factors.
+These factors can all lead to higher overall costs for your entire energy contract length.

-There are also more cost avoidance opportunities for businesses who use energy off-peak hours and those who can adjust their energy consumption to better take advantage of market dips.
+There are also more cost avoidance opportunities for businesses using energy off-peak hours or who can adjust their energy consumption.
 Businesses who have loads that suppliers deem as ‘risky’ also frequently employ this type of pricing.

 Because the market is constantly changing, there is the potential for higher price volatility with index pricing.
 For example, the market could swing upwards and sustain that trend, which would increase the monthly settlement cost.